eigenform/perfect/README.md

 > instead.
 >
 > You're expected to keep this in mind while writing experiments.
+> Currently, all experiments assume the use of `isolcpus`.

 ## Harness Configuration

+The "harness" is a trampoline that jumps into JIT'ed code.
 See [`./perfect/src/harness.rs`](./perfect/src/harness.rs) for more details.

 1. The default configuration tries allocate the low 256MiB of virtual